 In providing this information, I don’t wish to seem alarmist, but the bushfire threat on the Peninsula is real.
 I hope this information reassures you that we have detailed procedures in place for your children’s safety.

 We will also rehearse emergency fire drills with all students in the early days of the school year and again once a term during the year, so that all know exactly what to do in the case of a real threat.

 In an emergency during the school day, Minimbah students will evacuate to the Hall initially, where they can take cover or be bussed out, depending on the situation.

-Similarly, Woodleigh Campus and Penbank students will evacuate to their respective campus Gymnasiums.
+Similarly, Senior Campus and Penbank students will evacuate to their respective campus Gymnasiums.
 We will keep students in our care until released into parents’ care or until we are advised by the authorities that the danger is over, however long this may take.